 UN police officers are authorized by voted resolutions of the Security Council to serve in peacekeeping operations to implement the mandated policing tasks.
-They are composed of formed police units (currently 66 per cent), individual police officers (currently 34 per cent), which include specialized teams, contracted seconded police and civilian experts.
+They are composed of formed police units (currently 69.72 per cent), individual police officers (currently 34 per cent), which include specialized teams, contracted seconded police and civilian experts.

-Female police officers act as role models for gender equality, inspiring women and girls to advocate for their own rights and pursue careers in law enforcement.
-Female police officers, moreover, provide a greater sense of security to women and children and improve access and support from law enforcement agencies to local women.
+Women police officers act as role models for gender equality, inspiring women and girls to advocate for their own rights and pursue careers in law enforcement. police officers, moreover, provide a greater sense of security to women and children and improve access and support from law enforcement agencies to local women.

-Increasing the number of female police officers
+Increasing the number of women police officers

-Mainstreaming gender sensitive policing
+Mainstreaming gender responsive policing

 International Female Police Peacekeeper Award

-The United Nations police, in conjunction with mission components, United Nations partners and others, including the African Union, the European Union, the Organisation de la Francophonie, INTERPOL, and the International Association of Chiefs of Police, strengthens rule of law capacities and supports security sector reform in host States, in line with international human rights law.
+The United Nations Police, in conjunction with mission components, United Nations partners and others, including the African Union, the European Union, the Organisation de la Francophonie, INTERPOL, and the International Association of Chiefs of Police, strengthens rule of law capacities and supports security and justice sector reform in host States, in line with International Guidance Framework for International Police Peacekeeping – SGF.
 This support reinforces national, regional and international efforts to disrupt criminal networks and address key drivers of conflict and violence, as well as social injustice and inequality.

-UN Police is part of the "Global Focal Point for Police, Justice and Corrections arrangement, which allows the delivery of UN policing expertise in collaboration with other UN entities for effective conflict prevention, , rule-of-law bound peacekeeping and sustainable peacebuilding in both mission and non-mission settings worldwide.
+UNPOL is part of the Global Focal Point for Police, Justice and Corrections arrangement, which allows the delivery of UN policing expertise in collaboration with other UN entities for effective conflict prevention, , rule-of-law bound peacekeeping and sustainable peacebuilding in both mission and non-mission settings worldwide.